 - Driving distance: 459 miles (739 km)

-The city of Twin Falls is the perfect place to base yourself when you discover two of the most jaw-dropping places in Idaho.
-These are the Shoshone Falls and Snake River Canyon.
+The city of Twin Falls is the perfect place to base yourself when you discover two of the most jaw-dropping places in Idaho on the San Francisco to New York drive.
+These beautiful places to explore are the Shoshone Falls and Snake River Canyon.

 Just 3 miles (4.8 km) outside the city of Twin Falls you find Shoshone Falls.

 Shoshone Falls on Snake River is called the Niagara Falls of the West.
 It’s not as wide as Niagara Falls and not as much water passes through Shoshone.
 However, Shoshone actually is about 40 feet (12 m) higher than Niagara Falls.